The Undertaker: Return of the Deadman (2004–2007)

-The Undertaker was not heard from until the May 5 episode of SmackDown! when Theodore Long delivered a challenge from The Undertaker to Khali for a match at Judgment Day on May 21.
-The Undertaker lost to Khali at Judgment Day, and he did not appear again until the July 7 episode of SmackDown! when he accepted Khali's challenge to a Punjabi Prison match at The Great American Bash on July 23.
-However, Khali was removed from the match due to not being medically cleared.
-He was thus replaced by then ECW World Champion Big Show, over whom The Undertaker gained the victory.
-In storyline, Theodore Long replaced Khali with Big Show as punishment for an attack on The Undertaker shortly before the match.
-Khali was then challenged by The Undertaker to a Last Man Standing Match for SummerSlam on August 20 after interfering in The Undertaker's match with then World Heavyweight Champion King Booker.
+The Undertaker was not heard from until the May 5 episode of SmackDown! when Theodore Long delivered a challenge from the Undertaker to Khali for a match at Judgment Day on May 21.
+The Undertaker lost to Khali at Judgment Day.
+Khali was then challenged by the Undertaker to a Last Man Standing Match for SummerSlam on August 20 after interfering in the Undertaker's match with then World Heavyweight Champion King Booker.
 Khali refused the challenge but Long scheduled the Last Man Standing Match ahead of time, for the August 18 episode of SmackDown! instead.
 The Undertaker won the match by striking Khali with steel stairs and finishing him with a chokeslam.
-It was Khali's first defeat and effectively ended his feud with The Undertaker.
+It was Khali's first defeat and effectively ended his feud with the Undertaker.

-The Undertaker's next match was with then United States Champion Mr. Kennedy at No Mercy on October 8, but was disqualified in the match after he hit Kennedy with the championship belt.
-On the November 3 episode of SmackDown!, The Undertaker reunited with Kane to reform the Brothers of Destruction for the first time in five years, defeating reluctant opposition in the form of Mr. Kennedy and Montel Vontavious Porter (MVP), with whom Kane was feuding with at the time.
-As part of the storyline, Kennedy defeated The Undertaker in a First Blood match at Survivor Series on November 26 after interference from MVP, but finally defeated Kennedy in a Last Ride match at Armageddon on December 17.
-The two continued to feud as Kennedy cost The Undertaker two World Heavyweight Championship opportunities for a championship match at the Royal Rumble on January 28, 2007.
-However, The Undertaker eventually qualified for the Royal Rumble match, by winning a battle royal on the January 26 episode of SmackDown!.
+On the November 3 episode of SmackDown!, the Undertaker reunited with Kane to reform the Brothers of Destruction for the first time in five years, defeating reluctant opposition in the form of Mr. Kennedy and Montel Vontavious Porter (MVP), with whom Kane was feuding with at the time.
+As part of the storyline, Kennedy defeated the Undertaker in a First Blood match at Survivor Series on November 26 after interference from MVP, but finally defeated Kennedy in a Last Ride match at Armageddon on December 17.
+The two continued to feud as Kennedy cost the Undertaker two World Heavyweight Championship opportunities for a championship match at the Royal Rumble on January 28, 2007.
+However, the Undertaker eventually qualified for the Royal Rumble match, by winning a battle royal on the January 26 episode of SmackDown!.